My life…

 I live in paradise.

-Color has fascinated me since I was a kid.
 I remember staring at a single color long enough to notice how it seemed to shift depending on what I was feeling.
 Happy, sad, calm, excited—the color always looked different.
-I’ve never stopped paying attention to that.
+I've never stopped paying attention to that.

 Process & Technique